benapier/benapier.github.io/_pages/failure_investigation.md

 ## Methodology

+We offer three services for failure investigation: basic, standard, and prime (with the metholodogy detailed below for each one).

 | Task | Basic | Standard | Prime
 | --- | --- | --- | ---
 | [Certified quality assurance](https://www.mpiuk.com/lrqa-certificate.htm) | ✓ | ✓ | ✓